tvriesde/microservice-starter/README.md

 1. Create multistage pipeline using azure-pipelines.yml

 Project functionality
-The project contains a service named user-service, it does CRUD operations on an object called user.
+The project contains a service named user-service.
+Which is currently empty.